xmos/lib_sw_pll/doc/sw_pll.rst

 over a certain range.

 The range is governed by the look up table (LUT) which has a finite number of entries and consequently a step size which affects the output jitter performance.
+The index into the LUT is controlled by a PI controller which multiplies the error in put and integral error input by the supplied loop constants.
+An integrated wind up limiter for the integral term is nominally set at 2x the maximum LUT index deviation to prevent excessive overshoot where the starting input error is high.

+In addition to the standard API which takes a clock counting input, for applications where the PLL is to be controlled using a PI fed with a raw error input, a low-level API is also provided.
+This low-level API allows the Software PLL to track an arbitrary clock source which is calculated by another means.

-This document provides a guide to generating the LUT and configuring the available parameters to reach the appropriate compromise for your application.
+This document provides a guide to generating the LUT and configuring the available parameters to reach the appropriate compromise of performance and resource usage for your application.